TomasJani/PV177-Log-Collection-and-Analysis/README.md

 ## ELK Stack Setup

-After you have successfully created a virtual machine on OpenStack (MetaCentrum Cloud), let's setup ELK Stack.
+After you have successfully created a virtual machine on OpenStack (MetaCentrum Cloud), let's set up ELK Stack.

 ### Clone this repo